-All poultry sold from the farm, at a farmers' market, or to a food restaurant under this exemption shall be labeled with the following information: (See Attachment 4 for example)
+All poultry sold from the farm, at a farmers' market, or to a food restaurant under this exemption shall be labeled with the following information:

-- (1) The Product Name (i.e. Whole Young Chicken with giblets, Whole Young Chicken without giblets, Whole Young turkey with giblets, Breast, Drumsticks, Thighs, Wings etc.) is required to be shown on the label as the common or usual name of the food.
-Definitions and standards of identity or composition for cuts of raw poultry are defined in 9 CFR 381.170.
-(See Attachment 4 for example) - (2) Name of farm and name of producer; - (3) Address of farm, including zip code; - (4) "Exempt per 6 V.S.A. § 3312(b): NOT INSPECTED."
-This statement shall be prominently displayed with such conspicuousness (as compared with other words or statements, designs, or devices in the labeling) as to render it likely to be read and understood under customary conditions of purchase and use. - (5) Safe handling and cooking instructions as follows (See Attachment 3 for example):

-Safe handling instructions shall accompany the poultry products, destined for household consumers, hotels, restaurants, or similar institutions and shall appear on the label.
+- (1) Name of farm and name of producer; - (2) Address of farm, including zip code; - (3) "Exempt per 6 V.S.A. § 3312(b): NOT INSPECTED."
+This statement shall be prominently displayed with such conspicuousness (as compared with other words or statements, designs, or devices in the labeling) as to render it likely to be read and understood under customary conditions of purchase and use. - (4) Safe handling and cooking instructions as follows (See Attachment 3 for example): - (i) Safe handling instructions shall accompany the poultry products, destined for household consumers, hotels, restaurants, or similar institutions and shall appear on the label.
 The information shall be in lettering no smaller than one-sixteenth of an inch in size and shall be prominently placed with such conspicuousness (as compared with other words, statements, designs or devices in the labeling) as to render it likely to be read and understood by the ordinary individual under customary conditions of purchase and use.

-- The safe handling information shall be presented on the label under the heading "Safe Handling Instructions" which shall be set in type size larger than the print size of the rationale statement and handling statements. - The safe handling information shall be set off by a border and shall be one color type printed on a single-color contrasting background whenever practical.
+- (ii) The safe handling information shall be presented on the label under the heading "Safe Handling Instructions" which shall be set in type size larger than the print size of the rationale statement and handling statements. - (iii) The safe handling information shall be set off by a border and shall be one color type printed on a single-color contrasting background whenever practical.